thoughtbot/ember-cli-rails/README.md

 without polluting your git history.
-Note that for this to work, you must have `config.consider_all_requests_local = true` set in `config/environments/development.rb`, otherwise the middleware responsible for building Ember CLI will not be enabled.
+Note that for this to work, you must have `config.consider_all_requests_local = true` set in `config/environments/development.rb`, otherwise the middleware responsible for building EmberCLI will not be enabled.

 Alternatively, if you want to override the default behavior in any given Rails environment, you can manually set the `config.use_ember_middleware` and